ldynia/archcolider/2.SolutionBackground/SolutionOverview.md

 Referring to the diagram:

 _User_ and _User type_ describes possible users that might interact with the system.
 On meta-level, Subscriber and PoS admin (or even PoS) has no difference.
 From an operational perspective, they are performing some _actions_ upon _order_. _Action types_ depends on _User type_ and those rules described on the knowledge level.
-Certainly, there are set of _action types_ that are common for all _user types_, and it might lead us to an idea of command implementation to share possibilities between _user types_ in convenient way.
+Certainly, there are set of _action types_ that are common for all _user types_, and it might lead us to an idea of command implementation to share possibilities between _user types_ in a convenient way.

 _Action types_ situated by _place_ where they performed, and, for instance, _PoS_ might perform some steps implicitly to move an _order_ to desired _order state_.